RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 > The First Amendment's language leaves no room for inference that abridgments of speech and press can be made just because they are slight.
 That Amendment provides, in simple words, that "Congress shall make no law . . . abridging the freedom of speech, or of the press."
 I read "no law . . . abridging" to mean no law abridging.

-Most judges and scholars think the Founders had important rights in mind, but probably didn't mean literally Congress shall make no laws abridging anything that might be called speech.
+Most judges and scholars think the Founders had important rights in mind, but probably didn't mean literally that Congress shall make no laws abridging anything that might be called speech.

 [Eugene Volokh](http://en.wikipedia.org/wiki/Eugene_Volokh)
 argues that the problematic words are not "make no law,"